 Melbourne Vic 3000

 — Google Maps

 Nicole GreenwellSponsorship and Events

 Daylesford Longhouse by Partners Hill.
 Photography by Rory Gardiner.

-Presented by Timothy Hill, Founder, Partners Hill
+Timothy Hill, Founder, Partners Hill

 Timothy Hill, founder of Hobart and Brisbane-based Partners Hill, will share the fascinating story of Daylesford Longhouse, joined by client Ronnen Goren of Studio Ongarato.
 The project reconciles the desire of its owners to establish a working farm, cooking school, reception venue and home on a sheep grazed property near Daylesford, Victoria.

 Initial site investigations revealed a local population of grazing fauna, hostile weather conditions, sporadic rainfall and shallow planting depths.
 The farm’s various agricultural and hospitality activities have been consolidated in a single 110-metre-long shed.
 Prosaic building materials and local construction practices were exploited to provide a maximum possible interior volume and roof area.
 The internalized productive landscape is afforded protection from environmental conditions, and rainfall is harvested and stored to ensure a regular supply to the new microclimate.